Rob Gier

-Robert James Dazo Gier (born 6 January 1981) is a Filipino former footballer who played mainly as a centre back for various clubs in the United Kingdom and the Philippines national team where he was also the captain.
+Robert James Dazo Gier (born 6 January 1981) is a football coach and former player who is the head coach of the Philippines U22 team.
+As a player, he was mainly a centre-back.

+Born in England, he progressed through the youth system of Wimbledon, making his debut in the Football League First Division in October 2000 and played until their final season.
+He then played for League Two club Rushden & Diamonds until their relegation in 2006.
+He then played in the Conference National for Cambridge United, Woking, and Aldershot Town with whom he won the 2007–08 Conference Premier title and Conference League Cup.
+After a brief spell with Grays Athletic, he spent the remainder of his career with his hometown club Ascot United in the Hellenic Football League.

+Eligible to represent the Philippines national team through his mother, Gier made his international debut in 2009.
+He captained the Philippines in the 2012 and 2014 AFF Championships.

 Early life

 Rob Gier was born to Robert Gier and Rosario and grew up in Ascot, England.
 Upon coming from work, Rob's father would often bring him to football training.
 His mother, Rosario is a Waray from Tacloban, Leyte.

 Club career

 Gier began his career at Wimbledon, who had been relegated from the Premiership in 1999–00 season.
 He made his debut the following season, starting a 0–0 home draw with Sheffield United on 28 October 2000.

 In 2004, he joined Rushden & Diamonds, and was part of the side that was relegated from the Football League in 2005–06.
 He left the club following their relegation, and had spells in the Conference with Cambridge United, and Woking during the 2006–07 season.

 He joined Aldershot Town at the start of the 2007–08 season, and was part of the side that won the Conference with a record points total.
 He made 38 league appearances for the club, all starts, but despite this was released at the end of the campaign.

 On 22 May 2008, Grays Athletic announced they had signed Gier on a one-year contract, however, he was transfer listed by the club in January 2009, with financial pressures and manager Wayne Burnett's plans being cited as the reason.

 Gier joined Hellenic League Premier Division club Ascot United in November 2009, after being released at the end of the previous season by Grays Athletic.
 He announced his retirement in February 2016.